magento/merchdocs/src/recommendations/type.md

 ### Enable Visual similarity recommendation type

 {:.bs-callout-info}
-The _Visual similarity_ recommendation type is available when you [install an optional module]({% link recommendations/install-configure.md %}).
+The _Visual similarity_ recommendation type is available when you [install]({% link recommendations/install-configure.md %}) it as an optional module.

 1. On the _Admin_ sidebar, go to **Marketing** > _Promotions_ > **Product Recommendations** to display the _Product Recommendations_ dashboard.